 A journey through the rolling hill slopes, widespread lush green tea gardens separated by meandering silvery mountain streams, high Sal forests, small quiet ethnic villages, vast meadows with a blue outline of the great Himalayan ranges on the horizon, and endless sky..... you are in Dooars!

 Laying in the Himalayan foothills, Dooars has great natural beauty.
-The wildlife-rich tropical forests, innumerable hill streams cutting across the green carpet of tea gardens and undulating plains, and low hills rising up from the rivers.
+The wildlife-rich tropical forests, innumerable hill streams cutting across the green carpet of tea gardens and undulating plains, and low hills rising from the rivers.
 A drive through the Dooars plains, the gateway of Bhutan and the entire North East of India can be the experience of a lifetime.

-The Dooars valley (also called Duars) is the floodplain of Northern Bengal and Eastern Assam.
+The Dooars Valley (also called Duars) is the floodplain of Northern Bengal and Eastern Assam.
 The Western Boundary of Dooars is formed by the Teesta River, whereas its Eastern boundary within Assam is not very clearly defined.
 To the North of Dooars is the Kingdom of Bhutan and to its South is Bangladesh.
-The Bengal part of Dooars, which stretches from River Teesta on the west to River Sankosh on the east, is an area coving roughly 130 km by 40 km.
+The Bengal part of Dooars, which stretches from River Teesta on the west to River Sankosh on the east, is an area covering roughly 130 km by 40 km.
 The area forms a major part of the Jalpaiguri, Alipurduar and Coochbehar districts and is one of the most important tourist areas.

 The name 'Dooars' is derived from 'doors' or ‘Dwar’ as the region is the gateway to northeast India and Bhutan.
 There are said to be 18 gates or Dwars from Dooars to Bhutan.
 Many of which are still actively used.
 All road connections between Bhutan with India are through the Dooars region.

 Dooars is famous for its rich biodiversity, forests, wildlife and ethnic people and their culture.
 The most notable forests of the area include Gorumara National Park Jldapara Wild Life Sanctuary and Buxa Tiger Reserve.
 For years travellers and nature lovers have been exploring the area, though organized tourism set foot in Dooars only towards the end of the 20th century.
-During the last two decades, tourism grew by leaps and bounds in Dooars.
+During the last two decades, tourism has grown by leaps and bounds in Dooars.
 The first destination to come into prominence was Gorumara National Park.
 Soon Jaldapara and Buxa also started to claim their pride place of prominence on the tourism map.
 Soon tourists started to discover the hidden treasures of Dooars in every other bent of the road.

 The main attraction of Central Dooars is the Jaldapara forests.
 This is also the oldest tourist destination in the area.
 The Holong bungalow inside the forest has seen many tourists including VIP’s staying there.
 Chilapata, the adjacent forest of Jaldapara, has gained prominence in the recent past.
 The entry point to Bhutan through Phuentsholing is also in this area.